carmenluo/lighthouse-web-notes/W5/README.md

   - It contains only columns that are non-transitively dependent on the primary key.
   *Note: transitively means A rely on B, B rely on C, then A rely on C.*
   ```
   Consider three columns:  AuthorNationality, Author, and Book.
-Column values for AuthorNationality and Author rely
+Column values for
-  on the Book; once the book is known, you can find out the Author or AuthorNationality.
-But also notice that the
+  AuthorNationality and Author rely on the Book; once the book is known, you can find out the Author
-  AuthorNationality relies upon Author.
-That is, once you know the Author, you can determine their nationality.
+  or AuthorNationality.
+But also notice that the AuthorNationality relies upon Author.
+  That is, once you know the Author,you can determine their nationality.
   In this sense then, the AuthorNationality relies upon Book, via Author.
   This is a transitive dependence.
   ```